JetBrains/Qodana/topics/github.md

 ### Quality gate and baseline

+<link-summary>You can combine the quality gate and baseline features to manage your technical debt, report only new
+problems, and block pull requests that contain too many problems.</link-summary>

 You can combine the [quality gate](quality-gate.topic) and [baseline](baseline.topic) features to manage your technical debt, report only new problems, and block pull requests that contain too many problems.